 This webpage gives an overview of color scalespace or the spatial color model as it can be used in

-digital image processing, from digital microscopy and High Content Screening (HCS) to medical imaging and astronomy.
+digital image processing, from digital microscopy and

 Although this article is limited to 2D, the spatial color approach can be used for 3D and even 4D image processing.